-Scientific studies that have focused on CGA, the primary active ingredient in green coffee, and it seems to show some effectiveness in preventing and fighting a variety of cancers.
+Scientific studies that have focused on CGA, the primary active ingredient in green coffee.
+It seems to show some effectiveness in fighting and Prevent cancer.
 Green coffee is drawn from coffee beans before they are roasted.
 The roasting process reduces this chlorogenic acid in coffee and therefore isn’t as plentiful in the coffee people drink.

-Green coffee gained popularity in the United States in 2012 after it was featured for its weight management benefits on “The Dr. Oz Show,” however the claims made at that time have been debunked, and the marketer who made them as well a company that produces one of the most popular forms of the extract have both been fined by the Federal Trade Commission for inflating their claims.
+Green coffee gained popularity in the United States in 2012 after it was featured for its weight management benefits on “The Dr. Oz Show.”
+However, the claims made at that time have been debunked.
+The marketer who made them as well a company that produces one of the most popular forms of the extract have both been fined by the Federal Trade Commission for inflating their claims.

-The product does still contain high levels of CGA, and several studies have shown promise that CGA — which is also found in sunflower seeds, tea, and blueberries — may help fight cancer.
+The product does still contain high levels of CGA, and several studies have shown promise that CGA which is also found in sunflower seeds, tea, and blueberries may help fight and prevent cancer.

 Does Green Coffee Cause or Prevent Cancer?

-Just decades ago doctors and health professionals were warning about the dangers of having too much coffee because of the risk that caffeine was thought to have on the body.
+decades ago doctors and health professionals were warning about the dangers of having too much coffee.
+Because of the risk that caffeine was thought to have on the body.
 However, the last decade has shed a lot of light on the health benefits of green coffee and its relationship to cancer.

 Study after study has been showing the cancer-fighting properties of green coffee because of the rich antioxidants it contains.